Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 ISO 22000 for food safety management

-Halal, Kosher, and organic certifications (EU and USDA) for specialty markets
+Halal, Kosher, and organic certifications (EU and USDA) available from specialist suppliers

-Berry varieties: strawberries, blueberries, raspberries, blackberries, mixed berries
+Berries: strawberries, blueberries, raspberries, blackberries, mixed berry blends

 Stone fruits: yellow peach slices, apricot halves